Jeffrey-Sardina/TWIG-release-1.0/README.md

 ### Extending TWIG
 Unfortunately, this is not a fully-fledged library.
 The existing codebase should work out-of-the-box for new KG datasets defined in PyKEEN (all you have to change is the UMLS tag in various files to the name of your new dataset).

-If you are looking for mode advanced functionality than reproduction of experiments, or want to use a KG dataset that is not part of PyKEEN (see their datasets here: https://github.com/pykeen/pykeen#datasets), the you will have to go source-code diving unfortunately.
+However, if you are looking for mode advanced functionality than reproduction of experiments, or want to use a KG dataset that is not part of PyKEEN (see their datasets here: https://github.com/pykeen/pykeen#datasets), then you will unfortunately have to go source-code diving.
 While I intend to create a full, extensible, applications-focussed library in the future, that is currently waiting on the conclusion of several more experiments on TWIG that may allow the inclusion of several more features.

 If you have any questions, or would like to contact me, please raise an issue on GitHub and I'd be very happy to help!